lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 #### lockAsset

 The `lockAsset` function MUST be implemented to lock an asset with a specified `RestrictionType` and an array of `AddressPermission`.
-In order to lock the asset, the [EIP-712] signature of the receiver MUST be included.
-The [EIP-712] typed structured data that will be signed MUST include:
+To lock the asset, the [EIP-712] signature of the receiver MUST be included.
+The [EIP-712] typed structured data that will be signed MUST consist of:

 - the [LSP4] metadata of the asset
 - the `RestrictionType` of the asset